compare

 A.

-The Australian Government subsidises an Australian citizen student’s education by giving them a Commonwealth supported place.
+The Australian Government subsidises an Australian citizen student’s education by giving them a Commonwealth Supported Place.
 By doing this they are paying part of the course fees directly to the university and the student pays the remainder.
-If you are a domestic undergraduate student, you are eligible for a Commonwealth supported place.
+If you are a domestic undergraduate student, you are eligible for a Commonwealth Supported Place.

 A.